Judy Sheindlin: Judy Justice

 Premiering on November 1, 2021, with production that commenced in July 2021 (shortly after production of Judge Judy ended in April 2021), Sheindlin currently presides over another arbitration-based courtroom series, Judy Justice, a spinoff of Judge Judy.
 The program is aired through streaming service Amazon Freevee (originally under the name IMDb TV during the show's first season).
 It is the first standard court show to air first-run episodes exclusively through streaming.

 The court show has been characterized as a "hip" rendition of Judge Judy, featuring Gen Z input from Sheindlin's young-adult granddaughter, frequent use of a stenographer to quote testimony to settle discrepancies, Sheindlin's conspicuous robe color, a modernized courtroom set and cases that have been described as more sensational because of fewer time constraints and higher monetary award limits than on Judge Judy.

 While Sheindlin has promised to use the same adjudicating techniques that she had employed on Judge Judy, she has lessened her no-nonsense approach, delving deeper into case details, with most episodes focusing on a single long case.
 Her previous program typically hosted two cases per episode and was known for its aggressive pacing.

-After a pre-series debut trailer was released September 30, 2021, Judy Justice drew early criticism from much of Sheindlin's Judge Judy fanbase over the absence of bailiff Bailiff Byrd; Kevin Rasco serves as Sheindlin's Judy Justice bailiff.
+After a pre-series debut trailer was released on September 30, 2021, Judy Justice drew early criticism from much of Sheindlin's Judge Judy fanbase over the absence of Bailiff Byrd; Kevin Rasco serves as Sheindlin's Judy Justice bailiff.
 In October 2021, Byrd stated that he was "confused" and "dismayed" by Sheindlin's lack of communication with him regarding the spinoff.
 Byrd claimed that Sheindlin omitted him from the series for monetary reasons.
-In a public statement, Sheindlin praised Byrd as "terrific," but added that the show needed a new and exciting direction.
+In a public statement, Sheindlin praised Byrd as "terrific", but added that the show needed a new and exciting direction.
 Byrd ultimately expressed that he held no grudges, was grateful to Sheindlin and wished her luck with Judy Justice.

-On April 28, 2022, it was announced that Byrd would appear in Tribunal, a courtroom series created and produced by Sheindlin and her production team.
-Tribunal will feature former Hot Bench judges Tanya Acker and Patricia DiMango along with Sheindlin's son, former district attorney Adam Levy.
+On April 28, 2022, it was announced that Byrd would appear in Tribunal Justice, a courtroom series created and produced by Sheindlin and her production team.
+Tribunal Justice will feature former Hot Bench judges Tanya Acker and Patricia DiMango along with Sheindlin's son, former district attorney Adam Levy.